screepers/screepers-standards/SS1-Default_Public_Segment.md

 * If the `data` field is defined it will contain the message for the channel.
 This data must be a string, as different protocols can have different methods for serialization.
 If this field is used the `segments` field should not be used.

 * The `version` field may optionally be defined for each channel.

+* The `update` field may be used to to specify the last tick the channel itself was updated on.
+This can be used by recieving parties to avoid loading segments and parsing data when it is not needed.

 * Additional protocol specific options can be added as long as they are prefixed with `x-` so as not to conflict with future changes to this standard.